Skip to main content

 The Private Investigator: CriticalInfoProcessor for Personalisation

-While summaries capture the essence of conversation segments, they don’t always pinpoint highly specific, reusable facts about the user.
-For that, we need our CriticalInfoProcessor, an AI agent designed for personalised knowledge extraction.
-Its purpose is to listen to user messages, identify important details, and explicitly store them in the LTSM.
-This allows the AI to learn things like:
+Summaries capture the essence of conversation segments, but they don’t always pinpoint highly specific, reusable facts about the user.
+For that, we need the CriticalInfoProcessor, an AI agent built for personalised knowledge extraction.
+It listens to user messages, identifies important details, and explicitly stores them in the LTSM.
+Things like:

 • “My dog’s name is Buster.”